 - How will classes be taught?

-The law degree has a learning pedagogy based on student engagement which is designed to develop student capabilities in academic learning, communication, problem solving and interpersonal skills.
-There are flexible modes of delivery which includes a mix of small classes, workshops and tutorials as well as the more traditional larger lecture format.
-In the first year Legal Reasoning and Writing paper, for example, much of the teaching is done in small workshop groups of between 15 and 20 students.
+The modes of delivery include a mix of interactive workshops and tutorials as well as the more traditional larger lecture format.
+In the first year Legal Reasoning and Writing paper, for example, all of the teaching is done in workshop groups allowing for interaction.

-The AUT law library comprises all the major legal databases such as LEXISNEXIS, Westlaw, Brookers, CCH, JUSTIS and HeinOnline as well as having an extensive range of legal texts available in hard copy or online.This material can be accessed both on and offsite.
+The AUT law library comprises all the major legal databases such as LexisNexis, Lexis.com, Westlaw International, Westlaw NZ, CCH, Justis and HeinOnline as well as having an extensive range of legal texts available in hard copy or online.This material can be accessed both on and offsite.

 - Are there any postgraduate courses on offer?

 AUT Law School is offering a commercially focused Master of Laws from 2014.